Best Dog Harnesses of 2026

 Ruffwear Front Range Harness

 For boxy dogs (about the same height and length) like the small terrier breeds, French Bulldogs, and Pugs, the Ruffwear Front Range fits safely and comfortably.
-On larger breeds, I found that it didn’t offer enough clearance around the armpits, and tended to cause rubbing and chafing.
+On larger breeds, I found that it didn’t offer enough clearance around the armpits and tended to cause rubbing and chafing.

 Maybe the best thing about this harness is that it’s hardy and durable.
-A dog trainer friend of mine has had her Front Range Harness for over four years and used it on multiple puppies and adult dogs alike.
+A dog trainer friend of mine has had her Front Range Harness for over four years and has used it on multiple puppies and adult dogs alike.
 It’s a solid option if you don’t want to think about replacing your dog’s gear for a long time.

 Best dog harness for large dogs: Ruffwear Web Master Harness